D.C. jail to relax coronavirus restrictions, end nearly 24-hour lockdown

 “It’s not in the nature of being punitive.
 We don’t have unlimited space, and we don’t have multiple facilities,” Booth said.
 “The reality is we are a microcosm of the city.
 What is happening on the outside is happening on the inside.”

-Court appearances will continue to be video-conferenced until court officials change their safety protocols, the plans said.
+Court appearances will continue to take place by videoconference until court officials change their safety protocols, the plans said.

 Clergy, educators and other volunteers will need to be recertified to provide in-person services, corrections officials said.